 Burlington's heritage is a living legacy that helps the community to understand its past, provides context for the present, and influences the future.
-Cultural heritage resources are comprised of built heritage resources, cultural heritage landscapes and archaeological resources and are located throughout the City.
-These resources provide physical and cultural links to the identity of the City, create a sense of civic pride, and contribute to the quality of life and enjoyment of the City by residents and visitors alike.
-The conservation of cultural heritage resources also contributes to the overall sustainability of the City.
+Cultural heritage resources are comprised of built heritage resources, cultural heritage landscapes, and archaeological resources.
+Cultural heritage resources are located throughout the city and many are privately owned.
+These resources provide physical and cultural links to the identity of the city, create a sense of civic pride, and contribute to the quality of life and enjoyment of the city by residents and visitors alike.
+The conservation of cultural heritage resources also contributes to the overall sustainability of the city.